As the vaccine rollout continues across the UK, the reality of getting a jab draws closer for more people.

-But there’s been some concern that new variants with significant mutations, such as the South African and Brazilian strains, may throw a spanner in the works of the vaccine rollout.
+But there’s been some concern that new variants with significant mutations, such as the Indian variant, may throw a spanner in the works of the vaccine rollout.

-Secondly, while the results of the study show that the Oxford vaccine may be less effective at preventing mild to moderate Covid symptoms in those infected with the South African variant, it should still protect against severe disease and hospitalisation, according to one of the Oxford vaccine’s lead developers.
+It’s also important to note that the vaccines should still protect against severe disease and hospitalisation, according to one of the Oxford vaccine’s lead developers.

 So if you’re due to get the vaccine, or have already had your first jab, it’s still going to help protect you against the more prevalent strains of COVID-19 present in the UK, and should still help to prevent severe illness caused by other variants.

 Furthermore, vaccine formulations can be tweaked relatively quickly to adapt to the changing virus.
 There are already plans to modify the Oxford and Pfizer jabs, which could then be given as a booster.

 Across the UK, vaccines are being given in mass vaccination centres (which can include a variety of public buildings that have been repurposed, such as entertainment and sports venues – and even cathedrals) as well as GP surgeries, hospitals and some pharmacies.

 The NHS says appointments should take about 30 to 45 minutes.
 You should expect some questions about your medical history, whether it’s possible you are pregnant and whether you’ve had any allergic reactions in the past.

 - You’ll need to bring your face covering or mask, and a booking reference number if your appointment is at a vaccination centre.